 The Lost City of Z and the Mysterious Disappearance of Percy Fawcett

-Fawcett describes the city of Z
+Presenting Percy Fawcett and the Lost City of Z

 - Archaeologists find untouched ruins in their search for the Lost City of the Monkey God